MaiFlava1/Study/Note/Basic/Basic Shading Theory/Lambertian reflectance.md

 | Differencial | 0.17 | 0.17 | 0.16 | 0.14 | 0.13 | 0.1  | 0.07 | 0.04 | 0.02 | 0   |
 #### Disclaimer
 ---
-Actual equation is using cosin
+Actual equation is using cosine, it's for easy calculate for artist.